How to Configure OSPFv3

 How to configure OSPFv3 Router ID

 We can configure OSPFv3 router ID using the command “ipv6 router ospf process-id” in IPv6 router configuration mode.
-The prompt for IPv6 router configuration mode is different than the IPv4 router configuration mode.
+The prompt for IPv6 router configuration mode is different from that for IPv4 router configuration mode.
 Use the IPv6 router configuration mode to configure global OSPFv3 parameters, such as assigning a 32-bit OSPF router ID and reference bandwidth.

 IPv6 routing protocols are enabled in an interface mode, not in router configuration mode, like IPv4.
-The network command also not exists in IPv6 routing.
-The process ID value is a decimal number from 1 to 65535 like OSPFv2.
-Which is only locally important and not have to match other OSPF routers to establish adjacencies with those neighbors?
+The network command also does not exist in IPv6 routing.
+The process ID value is a decimal number from 1 to 65535, like OSPFv2.
+Which is only locally important and does not have to match other OSPF routers to establish adjacencies with those neighbors?

 OSPFv3 requires a 32-bit router ID before enabling OSPF on an interface.
 An explicitly configured router ID is preferred.
-If none are configured, then the router uses the highest IPv4 address configured for a loopback interface.
-If the loopback interface has not configured on the router; then router uses the highest configured IPv4 address of an active interface.
+If none are configured, the router uses the highest IPv4 address configured for a loopback interface.
+If the loopback interface is not configured on the router, the router uses the highest configured IPv4 address of an active interface.

-If there are no sources of IPv4 addresses on a router; then the router shows a console message to configure the router ID manually.
-The figure3 illustrates the process of assigning router ID and adjust the interface bandwidth.
+If there are no sources of IPv4 addresses on a router, it shows a console message asking you to configure the router ID manually.
+Figure 3 illustrates the process of assigning a router ID and adjusting the interface bandwidth.

 Before entering the IPv6 router process, enable IPv6 unicast-routing, otherwise, it will give an error message “IPv6 routing not enabled “.
 The first command in figure3 enables IPv6 routing on the router.
 Then “ipv6 router ospf 10” enters the router OSPFv3 configuration mode.

-Notice the prompt, it is different from IPv4 routing.
-Also, notice the informational console message appeared; when the OSPFv3 configuration mode was accessed.
-Its asked about the process ID, which is not configured yet.
+Notice the prompt; it is different from IPv4 routing.
+Also, notice the informational console message that appeared when the OSPFv3 configuration mode was accessed.
+It asked about the process ID, which is not configured yet.

 Now assigns routing ID using the “router-id” command.
 In the figure, we have assigned the ID 10.10.1.1 to the router.
 Finally, I adjust the reference bandwidth using the “auto-cost reference-bandwidth 10000” command.
 Now, we can verify the OSPFv3 configuration using the “show ipv6 protocols” command.